Iranian Persian

-Iranian Persian (فارسی ایرانی), Western Persian or Western Farsi, is the variety of the Persian language spoken in Iran and by others in neighboring countries, as well as by Iranian communities throughout the world.
+Iranian Persian (/pes/), Western Persian or Western Farsi, is the variety of the Persian language spoken in Iran and by others in neighboring countries, as well as by Iranian communities throughout the world.
 These are intelligible with other varieties of Persian, including Afghanistan's Dari and Tajikistan's Tajik.
-When contrasted with Dari and Tajik, it is often simply referred to as Farsi (فارسی).
+When contrasted with Dari and Tajik, it is often simply referred to as Farsi.

 Iranian Persian serves as the predominant and official spoken language in Iran, with 61.5 million mother tongue speakers in 2023 and 17.2 million second language speakers in 2021.

 Name

 Iran's national language has been called, apart from Persian or Farsi, by names such as Iranian Persian, Western Persian and Western Farsi, exclusively.
-Officially, the national language of Iran is designated simply as Persian (فارسی, fārsi).
+Officially, the national language of Iran is designated simply as Persian.

 ISO code

 The international language-encoding standard ISO 639-1 uses the code fa for the Persian language in general, as its coding system is mostly based on the native-language designations.
 The more detailed standard ISO 639-3 uses the code fas for the dialects spoken across Iran and Afghanistan.
-This consists of the individual languages Dari and Iranian Persian.
+This consists the individual varieties of Dari Persian and Iranian Persian.
 The code pes is used for Iranian Persian, exclusively.